-Newcastle Municipality's Disaster Management Advisory Forum was established to satisfy the recommendations as stated in the Disaster Management Act (Act No. 57 of 2002); National Disaster Management Framework of 2005 as well as the Policy Framework for Disaster Risk Management.
+Newcastle Municipality's Disaster Management Advisory Forum was established in 2014 to satisfy the recommendations as stated in the Disaster Management Act (Act No. 57 of 2002); National Disaster Management Framework of 2005 as well as the Policy Framework for Disaster Risk Management.
+Moreover, in order to ensure integrated planning within the Newcastle jurisdictional area, the Office of the Strategic Executive Director under the Integrated Development Planning (IDP) has committed to establishing the Inter-Governmental Relations Committee (IGRC) on behalf of the Office of the Mayor.
 However, there is still non-existence of the Disaster Management Inter-Departmental Committee and this is attributed to a general lack of understanding and application of the relevant legislation.
+Attending to the non-existence of the Disaster Management Inter-Departmental Committee and the IGRC, the Management Committee (MANCO) and the Community Services Portfolio Standing Committee, in the interim, currently serve as the IGRC between departments and Council.